emanueleg/eclipses/README.md

 Together with the whole dataset, we provide a blueprint for a possible group activity for students, useful to introduce the theory in physics classes with a playful approach.

+The dataset is provided in CSV format, so that is can be easily imported by most of spreadsheet programs, data analysis tools, and programming languages.
+The file can be found within the root of this repository as a file named `eclipses_*YYYYmmddHHMMSS*.csv`, where `*YYYYmmddHHMMSS*` is the time stamp of the last edit to the database.

-More details on the dataset and the suggested activity can be found in our article.
+More details on the structure of the dataset, the historical expeditions considered in out analisys, and the suggested educational activity can be found in our article.